raiden-network/paywall-legacy/server/assets/pulse_12.md

 ---

-# Raiden Pulse #12: News from May and June

 We’re halfway through 2020, which means it’s time for a new bi-monthly summary of all things Raiden: overall development progress, product updates, (virtual) event participation and all the other stuff that we’ve been up to in May and June.
 In May we reached a major milestone as we released the long awaited Alderaan version.
 More on this and other interesting news later in the update.
 Let’s dig into what’s new with Raiden!